SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-30-llm-ai-still-crap-addendum.md

 So Microsoft hands you SharePoint, on which you depend; Microsoft also hands you Copilot, which eviscerates SharePoint security.

-And you can't get out of that!
+And you can't turn it off!

 Pen Test Partners has published a slightly more in-depth view of the problem. <sup id="fn1a">[[1]](#fn1)</sup>  Basically, Microsoft has drilled a great,